 Spirit is flame.
 It glows and shines.
 Its shining takes place in the beholding look.
-To such a vision is given the advent of all that shines, where all that its, is present.
+To such a vision is given the advent of all that shines, where all that is, is present.
 This flaming vision is pain.
 Its nature remains impenetrable to any mind that understands pain in terms of sensitivity.
 Flaming vision determines the soul's greatness.

-The spirit which bears the gift of the "great soul" is pain: pain is the animator.
+The spirit which bears the gift of the "great soul" is pain; pain is the animator.
 And the soul so gifted is the giver of life.
 This is why everything that is alive in the sense in which the soul is alive, is imbued with pain, the fundamental trait of the soul's nature.
 Everything that is alive, is painful.
-Only a being that lives soulfully can fulfill the destiny of